mtitus83/MMM-Starlight/DESIGN.md

 - Configurable debug mode for testing and development
 - Simulated rollover functionality for different time periods
 - Cache reset capability for refreshing all horoscope data
+- Display of last update and next scheduled update times
+- Repositioned debug elements for improved visibility and usability

 ### 4.8 Caching System